CodeScop/Oge-Mai-Field-Guide/desertquestssummary.md

 - **Rewards:** 1 Stone Chest
 - **Recommendations:** DOOO IIIIIITTTT.
 Such great rewards for so little (relative) work!

-### Gather Lucky Stars - ShrineCO

-- **Location:** Shrine of Ages
-- **Unlocked by:** Desert Expedition Trail: Ruins Tunnel Locked On, and Wardrobe: Colorful Ooze Bracelet
-- **Type:** Battle
-- **Requirements:** Defeat 5 Sothai
-- **Rewards:** 15 Shrine Stones
-- **Recommendations:** I have a weakness for Sothai purely because the original event had a pretty wardrobe reward attached to Sothai battles.
-But objectively, this is... another quest!
-Decide what you want to do with it!

 ###Gentle, Magical Being - HuntS1.2

 - **Location:** Elder Library